Understanding Failures of Deep Networks via Robust Feature Extraction: Conclusion and future work

 \section{Conclusion and future work}

-We proposed methods and a workflow aimed at providing insights about critical failures of machine learning models by using features extracted from robust representations.
-Beyond developing and refining the methodology, we performed two sets of studies with human subjects, focusing on the interpretability of features and on the usefulness of the error analysis in realistic settings.
-We showed that the practitioners can effectively leverage the methods to interpret the features and identify most significant clusters in data with errors due to issues such as systematic spurious correlations.
-Such analyses hold the promise for supporting cycles of iterative improvement that can mitigate failures without requiring expensive manual metadata collection.
-We envision promising directions for future research on refinements of Barlow that can automatically suggest a wider range of actions to practitioners and that provide richer interactive capabilities, including methods for hypothesis testing via the consideration of counterfactuals based on making specific, understandable changes to the data and models.
-We see opportunities ahead more generally at the intersection of methods for robust machine learning and generative models that may help synthesize independent and interpretable features to facilitate model debugging.
+We described proposed methods and a workflow aimed at providing insights about critical failures of machine learning models by using features extracted from robust representations.
+Beyond developing and refining the approach, we performed two sets of studies with human subjects, focusing on the interpretability of features and on the usefulness of the error analysis in realistic settings.
+The studies provide evidence that practitioners can effectively leverage the methods to interpret the features and to identify most significant clusters in data with errors due to issues, such as systematic spurious correlations.
+We believe that the error analyses and visualizations embodied in Barlow show promise for supporting cycles of iterative improvement that can identify and mitigate failures without requiring expensive manual metadata collection.